Aiyualive/AsianSuperMart/README.md

 We have developed a website for a small shop that sells Asian goods, where one can obtain the shop information, see all the products, modify the database as the admin, add items to a shopping cart etc. The web development is based on the *node.js* platform using the *Express* framework.

+More information can be found in the project *report.pdf*.

 ## Instructions
 Install dependencies:
 ```